Access Grants

 You can apply for:

-• Fees to cover any business or technical course at the Goldsmiths’ Centre
+• Fees to cover any business or technical course at the Goldsmiths’ Centre.

-• one course in one calendar year and up to the maximum value of £500
+• one course in one calendar year.

 • all available Goldsmiths' Centre courses that are available 3 months from the date of the application.
 Please specify three choices.